moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

  * ``moveit/planning_scene/planning_scene.h`` and ``moveit/planning_scene_interface/planning_scene_interface.h`` includes functionality to interface with the robot model and collision objects
  * ``moveit/task_constructor/task.h``, ``moveit/task_constructor/solvers.h``, and ``moveit/task_constructor/stages.h`` include different components of MoveIt Task Constructor that are used in the example
  * ``tf2_geometry_msgs/tf2_geometry_msgs.hpp`` and ``tf2_eigen/tf2_eigen.hpp`` won't be used in this initial example, but they will be used for pose generation when we add more stages to the MoveIt Task Constructor task.

-The next line gets a logger for your new node.
-We also create a namespace alias for ``moveit::task_constructor`` for convenience.

 .. code-block:: c++